alex-654/workbook/book_summary/completed_code/4 Statements.md

 ### 19.5 A Programming Foundation: Structured Programming

-The term “structured programming” originated in a landmark paper, “Structured Pro- gramming,” presented by Edsger Dijkstra
+The term “structured programming” originated in a landmark paper, “Structured Programming,” presented by Edsger Dijkstra

 Structured programming is a simple idea that is still relevant: you can build any program out of a combination of sequences, selections, and iterations.